Chatbot Agency

 Stop selling custom work.
 Package your service into fixed tiers with fixed deliverables and fixed timelines.
 This allows you to take on more clients without proportionally increasing your workload.
 Use templated conversation flows that you customize rather than rebuild from scratch for each engagement.
 Your delivery time drops from weeks to days.

 Hire one part-time builder (a student or junior freelancer) trained on your templates and documentation.
 Your role shifts to sales, strategy, and client relationships.
-At $2,500 average monthly revenue per retained client, eight clients equals $20K/month.
-With a builder handling delivery, you can manage 12–15 clients simultaneously.
+At healthy average value monthly revenue per retained client, eight clients equals meaningful traction.
+With a builder handling delivery, you can manage month 12–15 clients simultaneously.

-The critical lever at every phase is retainer revenue.
-A $5K one-time build gives you a great month.
-A $1,500/month retainer client gives you 18 great months.
+The critical lever at every phase is ongoing support revenue.
+A validated traction one-time build gives you a great .
+A support agreement client gives you 18 great months.

 Productizing Your Offering Further